camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/rest-api.md

 By default the application path is `rest`, so without any further configuration you can access the api at `http://localhost:8080/rest/engine`.

-Because we are using jersey, one can use spring boot's [common application properties](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).
+Because we use jersey, one can use spring boot's [common application properties](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).
-For example to change the application path use
+For example, to change the application path, use
 ```properties
 spring.jersey.application-path=myapplicationpath
 ```

-To modify the configuration or register additional resources one can provide a bean which extends from `org.camunda.bpm.spring.boot.starter.rest.CamundaJerseyResourceConfig`:
+To modify the configuration or register additional resources, one can provide a bean which extends from `org.camunda.bpm.spring.boot.starter.rest.CamundaJerseyResourceConfig`:

 ```java